-Dr. Grant re-iterated these statements in oral testimony, and added, “Employees and students who receive medical cannabis who receive medicinal cannabis should not be judged to be impaired or unqualified based only on chemical tests, but instead should be evaluated based on behavioral assessments that are relevant to their occupation.”
+Dr. Grant re-iterated these statements in oral testimony, and added, “Employees and students who receive medical cannabis should not be judged to be impaired or unqualified based only on chemical tests, but instead should be evaluated based on behavioral assessments that are relevant to their occupation.”

 [i] An NAS review reported, “The Committee did not identify a good- or fair-quality systematic review that reported on the association between cannabis and occupational injury” The Health Effects of Cannabis and Cannabinoids,” National Academies Press 2017, p.
 222.